ivanhan0511/ivan-blog/content/post/java-springboot.md

-## Annotation
+## ANNOTATION

 ### @Resource vs @Autowired

 {{< blockquote "stackoverflow" "https://stackoverflow.com/questions/4093504/resource-vs-autowired" "@Resource vs @Autowired" >}}
 Both @Autowired (or @Inject) and @Resource work equally well.
 But there is a conceptual difference or a difference in the meaning

 @Resource means get me a known resource by name.
 The name is extracted from the name of the annotated setter or field, or it is taken from the name-Parameter.
 @Inject or @Autowired try to wire in a suitable other component by type.